LoughlinSpollen/zk-auth/readme.md

 ## Run

-* Run from `make run`
+* Run from `make run` or `make test` within the top level directories.
+* The server `make test` outputs some coverage metrics.
+It's about 80% which is fine.
+Testing is a law of demishing returns.

 ## Background

-* As a Spike that will grow into a product.
-It is a mono-repo with with isolated services that will eventually graduate to their own repo, so it's isolated in this fashion but with a common architecture.
+* As a Spike that will grow into a product, it is a mono-repo with with isolated services that will eventually graduate to their own repo, so it's isolated in this fashion but with a common architecture.
 The common pattern across client and services hopefully makes it easier to follow.

 * This spike adapts the `Chaum–Pedersen Protocol` to support 1-factor authentication, that is, the exact matching of a number (registration password) stored during registration and another number (login password) generated during the login process.